Crow people

-The Crow, whose autonym is Apsáalooke (/sio/), are Native Americans living primarily in southern Montana.
+The Crow, whose autonym is Apsáalooke (/cro/), are Native Americans living primarily in southern Montana.
 Today, the Crow people have a federally recognized tribe, the Crow Tribe of Montana, with an Indian reservation, the Crow Indian Reservation, located in the south-central part of the state.

 Crow Native Americans are a Plains tribe, who speak the Crow language, part of the Missouri River Valley branch of Siouan languages.
 Of the 14,000 enrolled tribal citizens, an estimated 3,000 spoke the Crow language in 2007.

 In historical times, the Crow lived in the Yellowstone River valley, which extends from present-day Wyoming, through Montana, and into North Dakota, where it joins the Missouri River.
 During the United States' expansion into the West, the Crow allied with the Americans against their neighbors and rivals, the Dakota, Lakota, and Cheyenne.

 Since the 19th century, Crow people have been concentrated on their reservation established south of Billings, Montana.
 Today, many also live in major Western cities.
 Their tribal headquarters are located at Crow Agency, Montana.
 The tribe operates the Little Big Horn College.

 Name

 The autonym of the tribe, Apsáalooke or Absaroka, (Note: Or Absahrokee, Absaraka, Absarako, Ab-sar-o-ka, Absaroke, Absaroki, Absoroka.) means "children of the large-beaked bird" and was given to them by the Hidatsa, a neighboring and related Siouan-speaking tribe.
-French interpreters translated the name as gens du corbeau ("people of the crow"), and they became known in English as the Crow.
+French interpreters translated the name as gens du corbeau ("people of the crow" or raven), and they became known in English as the Crow.
 Other tribes also refer to the Apsáalooke as "crow" or "raven" in their own languages.
 The identity of the bird this name was meant to refer to originally is lost to time, but many Apsáalooké people believe it references the mythical Thunderbird.